 When our self-stories are based in compelling truth, and when they follow a viably optimistic arc toward meaningful outcomes, then they help to energize and inspire us.
 They give energy and strength and can be felt to unify mind, body, emotion and spirit.

 Think of Nelson Mandela’s long imprisonment.
-Much of what kept him strong was his robust self-story of hardship as an opportunity, pressure creating diamonds and each person’s duty to be his best self in order to create a better world.
+Much of what kept him strong was his robust story of hardship as an opportunity, pressure creating diamonds, and each person’s duty to be his best self in order to create a better world.
 People who bounce back from trauma as Mandela did, are those with positive stories about themselves and their lives.
-People able to adapt and move forward update their stories as new information is reveiled.
+People able to adapt and move forward update their stories as new information is revealed.
 This updating occurrs natually, as our neurons are well equiped to make new connections.
 But they are also inclined to cling to old ways of thinking and knowing, and because of this we sometimes need to actively work at identifying our themes and reworking our story.